romitjain/romitjain.github.io/_notes/things_read_2023_ond.md

 ### Sarvam's OpenHathi

-1. All the current tokenizers do not prioritize Hindi characters because hindi tokens don't usually end up being in the top tokens
+1. All the current tokenizers do not prioritize Hindi characters because Hindi tokens don't usually end up being in the limited vocabulary of the tokenizers
 2. This resulted in issues like expensive tokenization, and slower response times since models needed to output more tokens.
 I evaluated that on an open source translation dataset, the same sentences required almost 4-5x the number of tokens in Hindi than in English using tiktoken
-3. The first step that Sarvam did was to add 12k tokens for Hindi characters
+3. The first step that Sarvam did was to add 12k tokens for Hindi characters and "align" the tokenizer
-4. TBA
+   1. A new sentence piece tokenizer is trained from scratch with a vocabulary size of 16K.
+This is then merged with the existing Llama tokenizer
+   2. The embedding of this new tokenizer is randomly initialized and the Llama model is finetuned for the translation task.
+Notably, this step is done using LoRA to preserve the original model's weights
+4. The second step was teaching the model a world model in Hindi.
+This was done on some original Hindi datasets available + some translated data from English to Hindi
+   1. The training step here is a bit weird in the sense that it learns to alternate between Hindi and English sentences (this is done purposefully).
+Due to this, the base model replies in this format only, wherein it alternates b/w both English and Hindi
+5. In the final phase, they perform SFT for some tasks like Translation, Content moderation, Qeustion-answering
+   1. With all this finetuning, the model still performs at par with the base Llama in English only benchmarks and they claim that it outperforms GPT4 in some translation tasks